 Building Streets and New Densities

 The proposal is to imagine a built response that would employ high-rise and mid-rise building types along an equal 40.0-meter strip on both sides of the roads.
 The current fragments of apartments which currently embedded in the green space could be further connected by a built series of 40.0-meter zones along the roadways.
 The building types could cautiously compose a new relationship to the open ravine space and adjacent golf course, with the latter even being turned into a public park.
 The narrow building sites would have mid-rise buildings and carefully placed towers which would act as frames into the open space, and markers along the new expanded boundary of the roads.
 The roads in turn could also be reduced in width and redesigned with a new look and improved urban design qualities.

 New Public Realm

 Added to these improvements are the positive advantages provided to the existing large scale apartment complexes.
-Given the island-like nature of both Teesdale and Crescent Town, these new blocks, with their courtyards and terraces create a pedestrian system that strengthens what is currently a broken chain of infrastructure that is neither street nor public realm, but road and roadside without articulation or qualities.
+Given the isolated, island-like nature of both Teesdale Place and Crescent Town, these new blocks, with their courtyards and terraces, create a pedestrian system that strengthens what is currently a broken chain of infrastructure that is neither street nor public realm, but road and roadside without articulation or qualities.